jessicagaines/speech-analysis/README.md

 Written for Matlab R2024b.

 Projects:
-- Adaptation response to repeated blocks of pitch shift
+- Adaptation response to repeated blocks of pitch shift: run pitch_adapt_all_subj.m